spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/10-Week/02-Day/02-Day-LessonPlan.md

 We will then be deepening students understanding of ReactJS.
 They further expand upon their understanding of props, learn how to programmatically render components from a list of data, and introduce the concept of class components and component state.

 `Summary: Complete activities 14-31 in Unit 19`

-##### Instructor Priorities

-* Students should be able to articulate a basic definition of components.

-* Students should be able to scaffold out React applications with Create React App.

-* Students should begin to feel comfortable building static UIs with JSX.

-* Students should firmly understand how to pass data between parent and child components &mdash; and vice versa.

-* Students should understand the difference between states and props and the use cases for each.

-* Students should be able to use the Array.prototype.map method in order to programmatically render components from a list of data.

 #### Instructor Notes